 Is there anything as California as In-N-Out Burger?
-People from all over the United States make it a stop as soon as they exit a plane into our state and people who leave California to live in greener pastures always yearn for the crossed palm trees that symbolize In-N-Out.
-I am just another of the In-N-Out fans, so on a trip into LA a few weeks ago I stopped by the replica of the original In-N-Out in Burbank, CA. I say replica as the original was demolished to make way for the 10 freeway decades ago, but that being said the replica is an amazing step into the past that all In-N-Out fans should make the trip to, here is all the information.
+People from all over the United States make it a stop as soon as they exit their plane into our state and people who leave California to live in greener pastures always yearn for the crossed palm trees that symbolize In-N-Out.
+I am just another of the In-N-Out fans, so on a trip into LA a few weeks ago I stopped by the replica of the original In-N-Out in Baldwin Park, CA. I say replica as the original was demolished to make way for the 10 Freeway decades ago, but that being said the replica is an amazing step into the past that all In-N-Out fans should make the trip to, here is all the information.

 - Hours: Open Thurs – Sun: 11AM-2PM

 - Location: 13766 Francisquito Ave, Baldwin Park, CA 91706